janakbharadwaj/urban-piper/README.md

 # Urban Piper Assignment

-This work is done based on the Urban Piper company assignment.
+An Application in which user can search their favorite Starwars character.

 ## Live Demo
-Live demo of this application [Live](https://janakbharadwaj-starwars.netlify.app/)
+Live demo of this application [Demo](https://janakbharadwaj-starwars.netlify.app/)

 ## Installation